Start9Labs/documentation/site/source/user-manual/connecting/connecting-lan/lan-browser/lan-chrome-brave.rst

-.. _lan-brave:
+.. _lan-chrome-brave:

 =========================
-Trust Embassy CA in Brave
+Trust Embassy CA in Chrome / Brave Browser
 =========================

 .. caution:: You will first need to complete :ref:`lan-os` for your device before continuing.

+.. note:: This guide will work for Chrome, Chromium, Brave Browser or Vivaldi

 .. tabs::

     .. group-tab:: Linux

         #.
-Open a new tab in Brave and open to "Settings" from the top-right hamburger menu.
+Open a new tab in the browser and open to "Settings" from the top-right hamburger menu.

             .. figure:: /_static/images/ssl/browser/brave_settings.png
               :width: 30%
-              :alt: Brave settings page
+              :alt: Chrome / Brave settings page

         #.
 On the left hand sidebar, select the "Privacy and security" section, then the "Security" menu item.

             .. figure:: /_static/images/ssl/browser/brave_security.png
               :width: 60%
-              :alt: Brave Privacy and security settings
+              :alt: Chrome / Brave Privacy and security settings

         #.
 At the bottom of the section, select "Manage Certificates".

             .. figure:: /_static/images/ssl/browser/brave_security_settings.png
               :width: 60%
-              :alt: Brave Security settings page
+              :alt: Chrome / Brave Security settings page

         #.
 Click the "Authorities" tab